 The Yongle Emperor also constructed the Porcelain Tower (or Pagoda) of Nanjing, considered one of the wonders of the world.
 It was part of the former Bao’en Temple on the south bank of the external Qinhuai River in Nanjing, China.

 The octagonal pagoda with a base of about 97 feet (30 metres) in diameter rose up to a height of 260 feet (79 metres) with nine stories.
 A staircase in the middle of the pagoda, spiraled upwards for 184 steps.
 The tower built with white porcelain bricks reflected the sun’s rays during the day.
 Glazes and stoneware worked into the porcelain created a mixture of green, yellow, brown and white designs on the sides of the tower.
 The tower was also decorated with animals, flowers and landscapes, and many Buddhist images.
 At night as many as 140 lamps hung from the building illuminated the tower.

 In 1856, the Taiping rebels destroyed the pagoda.

 China’s maritime operations under the Yongle Emperor

+The Chinese may have sailed to Arabia, East Africa, and Egypt since the Tang Dynasty (618 – 907) or earlier.
 At the turn of the 15th century, desiring to expand Chinese influence throughout the known world, the Yongle Emperor sponsored the great and long-term expeditions under the command of his eunuch admiral Zheng He and his associates Wang Jinghong, Hong Bao, and others.